-- I made friends there and I'd never done that before.
-There was and and There wasn't anything sexual with the males, they were just friends.
-I told about my foster parents.
-Mrs FNZ intercepted a letter from that she wrote to me when I got expelled and she said was a disgusting creature.
-It didn't go down well, she had called Mrs FNZ a 'bugger' in the letter. - 55.
+- 54. I made friends there and I'd never done that before.
+There was sectors, sector, sector - 55.
 It was a different way of life to what I had experienced.
 A lot of pupils from that school went on to Oxford and Cambridge and done really well, but I always had a self-destructive element in me.
 I constantly thought something would go wrong, like drinking the cider.
 I knew it was wrong at the time and I couldn't understand why I was doing it.
 I didn't want to leave, I enjoyed the school, I was very happy.
 I really liked She would listen to me.
 She didn't judge.